Non-equilibrium classical recombination in the expanding ultracold plasmas: The algorithm of simulation

 In other words, the simulated particles perform their motion in a box of the fixed size~(\ref{eq:dimles_L}), thereby mitigating the problem of large variation of the spatial coordinates in the case of considerable plasma expansion.

 As usual, the periodic boundary conditions are imposed at the box boundaries: when one of the particles leaves the box through one of its faces, the identical particle with the same velocity enters this box through the opposite face.
+(Let us emphasize that just the periodic boundary conditions are especially important in the simulation of recombination, because the reflective boundaries will lead to destruction of the electron--ion pairs that have been already formed.)

 The equation of motion of the $ i $'th electron~(\ref{eq:el_motion_orig}) in the scale-dependent dimensionless variables is reduced to

 where dot denotes a derivative with respect to~$ t^* $.
 Therefore, expansion of the coordinate frame results in the appearance of an effective viscous force, proportional to the electron velocity, which is presented by the second term in the left-hand side of this equation.
 In fact, just this dissipative force is responsible for the electron deceleration and its subsequent trapping by the nearest ion.